Sonnet 205

 Sweet heaven!
 I beseech you, hear my vow,

-That I shall suffer death to right the wrongs
+That I would suffer death to right the wrongs

-Which caused her head to bend in shameful bow,
+Which caused her head to hang in shameful bow,

 Oh does it pain me that her heart should grieve,